How to start an online casino in 2024

 - The business intelligence module (BI) is the most useful tool to collect important information about your business performance from the platform itself: unique players, active players, average bet sum, average withdrawal sum, average FD sum, profitability, CPR and others.

 The new platform from Slotegrator also uses AI to compare your business’s performance with that of your competitors, as well as managing affiliate programs.
 Read more about the platform here.

 Another solution that our clients love is Telegram Casino, which presents an alternative front end where the popular messenger’s bots make the gameplay easy and intuitive, and a special way of encryption makes the whole process secure.
 Read more about how the Telegram casino works and what are its advantages in this article.

 Quality game content

 Your casino should have a wide variety of games based on the tastes of the target market.
-Different regions have different preferences for game themes and volatility settings when it comes to online slots, so make sure you’re offering the most popular games in the region.
+Players in different regions have different preferences for game themes and volatility settings when it comes to online slots, so make sure your offering matches players’ desires.
 The same goes for sports betting — demands vary across markets, so make your sportsbook as complete as possible while catering to local preferences.

 Cooperating with the industry’s top licensed and certified game developers will also grant your casino more legitimacy in players’ eyes.
-The industry is overflowing with game developers, each with their own unique spin on what makes a great online casino game.
 To ensure your players will always find a game that suits them, you’ll need contracts with a number of different game providers.